 The Corporation's business, operations and facilities are subject to numerous stringent federal, provincial, state, local and foreign environmental laws and regulations.
 In Canada, the Corporation is required to maintain Certificates of Approval with respect to its water discharge, air emissions and land fill sites.
 The ministry in charge of environmental matters in each province conducts periodic compliance reviews, and the Corporation is required to perform ongoing tests of its discharges.
-From time to time due to noncompliance matters which arise, remediation and containment orders are received which require action by the Corporation.
+From time to time due to non-compliance matters which arise, remediation and containment orders are received which require action by the Corporation.
+The Corporation commits financial and technical resources as it deems necessary, including outside consultants, to develop action plans in accordance with the requirements of the various jurisdictions within which it operates.
 The regulatory authorities and the Corporation have agreed on a remediation plan for the former Fleet Industries site.
 While it is expected that the remediation plan will be successful the plan incorporates a new technique which may not be successful within the time and budget contemplated.
-Although management believes that the Corporation's operations and facilities are in material compliance with such laws and regulations, future changes in these laws, regulations or interpretations thereof or the nature of the Corporation's operations may require the Corporation to make significant additional capital expenditures to ensure compliance in the future.
+Although management believes that the Corporation's operations and facilities are in material compliance with environmental laws and regulations, future changes in these laws, regulations or interpretations thereof or the nature of the Corporation's operations may require the Corporation to make significant additional capital expenditures to ensure compliance in the future.